Cherd Songsri: Biography

 Cherd was born in Nakhon Si Thammarat Province.
 He was trained as a maker of nang talung shadow puppets, which were fashioned out of animal skins.
 He was also a school teacher in Uttaradit Province and then became an editor of publications for the Express Transportation Organization of Thailand.
 From there, he became an editor of the Movie and TV Weekly magazine of Lak Muang Daily newspaper.
-Along with writing articles and short tales, he also authored radio and television show scripts.
+Along with writing articles and short stories, he also authored radio and television show scripts.

 Norah in 1966 was his first film.
 He handled all aspects of its production, from script writing, to securing financing and shooting the picture.
-It was a method of work that he retained throughout his entire career.
+It was a method of work that he retained throughout his career.
 Another film was the comedy, Poh-pla-lai, starring Sombat Metanee.
 Both were the most successful Thai films of the 16-mm era.

 Cherd studied filmmaking in the late 1960s at the University of California Los Angeles, and trained under director Walter Doniger at Burbank Studios.

 His stay in the United States made him reflect on Thai culture and upon his return to Thailand, he established his own production company, Cherdchai, and set about making films that would present his concept of "Thainess" – idealized Thai values and culture of bygone years – to international audiences, making him the first Thai director to make films with international audiences in mind.

 Films from this period include Khwam Rak (1973) and Pho Kai Chae (1975) and his most ambitious film, Plae Kao (The Scar) in 1977, starring Sorapong Chatree and Nantana Ngaograjang.

 The story of a tragic romance between two peasants in rural Thailand, Plae Kao was the biggest box-office hit up until that time in Thailand.
 It shared the Golden Montgolfiere at the Nantes Three Continents Festival with They Don't Wear Black-tie by Brazilian director Leon Hirszman.
 It was also voted as one of the world's 360 classic movies by the Museum of the Moving Image in London, Sight & Sound magazine and film directors and critics worldwide in 1998.
 The Scar was remade in 2002 as Kwan-Riam.

 Some Thai critics said Cherd was promoting a stereotypical image of Thailand.